-- The MTO experimental group, which received Section 8 certificates or vouchers usable only in tracts with less than 10 percent poverty, along with counseling assistance in finding a unit. - A Section 8 comparison group, which received regular Section 8 certificates or vouchers with no special geographical restrictions or counseling. - An in-place control group, which would continue to receive project-based assistance.
+- The MTO experimental group, whose members received Section 8 certificates or vouchers usable only in tracts with less than 10 percent poverty, along with counseling assistance in finding a housing unit. - A Section 8 comparison group, whose members received regular Section 8 certificates or vouchers with no special geographical restrictions or counseling. - An in-place control group, whose members continued to receive project-based assistance.

 Random assignment is a necessary element of MTO.
-It ensures that there will not be any systematic differences between the members of these groups.
+It ensures that there will not be any systematic differences among the members of these groups.
 Random assignment began in late 1994 in Boston and concluded in late 1998 in Los Angeles.